 Balancing being a human and being a writer is quite a difficult task, especially when it isn’t one’s career or greatest source of income.
 For me, one of the hardest aspects of making time for writing is that I see it as a hobby; often, I feel pressured to take care of every necessary task before picking up my pen.
 And sometimes, unfortunately, when I get everything done that needs doing (just kidding—is this even possible?) or I put some things off to make time for writing, I find I can’t write.
 I can’t tell you how frustrating this is when I have as much passion for it as I do.
 Writer’s block is not something I’m proud to admit I face.
 Maybe because I think it’s weak?
 Or because it isn’t talked about as much in my circle of writing friends?
 Whatever the reason, I’ve accepted it as a real issue that needs to be dealt with.

 Over the years that I’ve struggled with this phenomenon, I’ve developed some skills and techniques of working through it.
-They’re not bullet-proof, and I don’t use the same method every time, but it’s definitely helped me overcome it and get something on the page.
+They’re not bullet-proof, and I don’t use the same method every time, but its helped me overcome it and get something on the page.